-- In a medium bowl, beat the butter and sugar with an electric mixer until
+- Beat the butter and sugar in a medium sized bowl with an electric mixer, until fluffy, about 3 minutes.

-- Add the salt and baking soda, egg and vanilla and continue mixing for about 1 minute.
+- Add the salt and baking soda, egg and vanilla and continue mixing for another minute.

 - Drop measured 1/2 teaspoons of dough, not rounded about 1 1/2 inches apart on the cookie sheet.
-Bake in batches until golden brown on the edges, about 6 or 7 minutes.
+See recipe notes to test the dough before baking.
+Bake in batches until golden brown on the edges, 6-7 minutes.
 Cool on wire racks.
 Can be stored in an airtight container for 3-4 days.
 Makes about 12 dozen cookies that are roughly the size of a quarter.